-How To Stop Crutches From Hurting Your Armpits
+How To Stop Crutches From Causing Pain In Your Armpits

 Crutches are a great mobility aid for those who want to manage lower body pain.
 They are also great for those trying to recover from an injury.
 Yet, unfortunately, crutches can cause some people armpit pain.
-That’s why we have scoured the vast internet to find the best tips on how to stop crutches from hurting you.
+That’s why we have scoured the vast internet to find the best tips on how to stop crutches from causing you pain in your armpits.

 1. Consider Alternative Mobility Devices